-The Company currently has contracts with two federal agencies to provide outsourced services through its NIC Technologies subsidiary.
 NIC Technologies has a contract with the Federal Motor Carrier Safety Administration ("FMCSA") to develop and manage the FMCSA's Pre-Employment Screening Program ("PSP") for motor carriers nationwide, using the self-funded, transaction-based business model.
-During the first quarter of 2013, the FMCSA exercised the third of four one-year renewal options for the PSP contract, extending its term through February 16, 2014.
-NIC Technologies also designs and develops online federal campaign expenditure and ethics compliance systems for federal agencies through its contract with the Federal Election Commission ("FEC").
-During the first quarter of 2013, the FEC awarded the Company a three-month contract extension.
-The contract with the FEC will expire on May 31, 2013, and the Company does not currently expect to provide services after this date.
+During the first quarter of 2013, the FMCSA exercised the third of its four one-year renewal options for the PSP contract, extending its term through February 16, 2014.
+As previously disclosed, the Company's contract with the Federal Election Commission to design and develop online federal campaign expenditure and ethics compliance systems for federal agencies expired on June 30, 2013.
+For each of the three- and six-month periods ended June 30, 2013, revenues from the FEC contract accounted for less than 1% of the Company's total consolidated revenues.

-Any renewal of these contracts beyond the initial term is at the option of the government agency, and the agency may terminate its contract prior to the expiration date upon specific cause events that are not cured within a specified period.
-The contract with the FMCSA can be terminated by the other party without cause on a specified period of notice.
-The loss of the contract with the FMCSA, as a result of the expiration, termination or failure to renew the contract, if not replaced, could significantly reduce the Company's revenues and profitability.
+Any renewal of the contract with the FMCSA beyond the initial term is at the option of the FMCSA and the contract can be terminated by the FMCSA without cause on a specified period of notice.
+The loss of the contract as a result of the expiration, termination or failure to renew the contract, if not replaced, could significantly reduce the Company's revenues and profitability.
 In addition, the Company has limited control over the level of fees it is permitted to retain under the contract with the FMCSA.
 Any changes made to the amount or percentage of fees retained by the Company, or to the amounts charged for the services offered, could materially affect the profitability of this contract.